Zenitram-Oriaj/groupwise/Readme.md

 A simple node module for connecting to a Novell Groupwise Server using SOAP.
-It was written primarily for the purpose of getting a "Resource" calendar's events to display on a touch panel outside a room.
+It was written primarily for the purpose of getting a "Resource" calendar's events.

 13May2015:
 Currently this module some basic functionality.
 It is a module that I will be updating daily (Mon-Fri) until it is completed.

-*NOTE: This is my very first public module, so it may have lots of issues and not well written.
+*NOTE: This is my very first public module, so it may have lots of issues.
 Its a learning process.
 Expect changes to how it operates to occur.*

 Additional Documentation: